udip-rai/react-apps/README.md

 - the input text focuses out after you type on each key pressed
 - this is due to the input component being rendered again with the new dynamic key
 - Added slight stylings for user-feel and exp. (tooltip and error messages)

+### git commit -m "07 - Fixed warning msg. shown while building in netlify"

+- Could not deploy to netlify as the build failed
+  - I had a unused variable declaration in code which I fixed just now
+- Lets hope it deploys for real now fr fr